hermitbill/SQL-R-Data-Analysis-and-Visualization-Projects/pokemon_stats/README.md

 # pokemon game stats

 Had lots of fun with this dataset.
 I grew up playing, trading and collecting Pokemon.
-In the past few years I haven't had the time to really get back in to it.
-This dataset was fun to play around with.
-It help me see how much Pokemon had grown.
+In the past few years I haven't had the time to really get back in to it but this dataset brought back so many memories.
+I had alot of fun working with this dataset and I hope you enjoy my findings.

 ## Table of contents
 * Importing dataset